foldright/cffu/README.md

     CompletableFuture<Integer> cf2 = CompletableFuture.completedFuture(42);

     CompletableFuture<Void> all2 = CompletableFuture.allOf(cf1, cf2);
-    // result type is Void!
+    // the result type is Void!
     //
     // the result can be got by input argument `cf1.get()`, but it's cumbersome.
     // so we can see a lot of util methods to enhance `allOf` with the results in our project.